nojronatron/MobWxApp/README.md

 - Reconsider if Collections are really necessary for this app.
 - Implement NWS/NOAA API cache-friendly code (currently the code ignores caching requests).
 - Quick recall of forecast weather data periods (e.g. Tomorrow, Tomorrow night, Thursday, etc).
-- An about page to show app information.
+- Add an about page to show app, developer information.
 - Update UI with color palette.
 - Update UI light/dark scheme.
 - Navigation bar to: Enter location, show current weather, show list of forecasts, and any other pages.